 Step 4: Produce High-Quality Content

-- Competitor Analysis – Go through the content your competitors are publishing and ranking on Google, then create better posts on the same topic
+- Competitor Analysis – Go through the content your competitors are publishing and ranking with on Google, then create better posts on the same topic

-- Use Google Alerts – You can set up Google Alerts for topics in your niche and get instant notification whenever someone publishes content on that specific topic
+- Use Google Alerts – You can set up Google Alerts for topics in your niche and get an instant notification whenever someone publishes content on that specific topic

 - Perform Keyword Research – By researching keywords in your industry, you can also uncover blog topics

 - Participate in Forums and Community – Another way of finding helpful topics for your website is by participating in forums and communities where users share problems they’re facing or ideas they’re interested in

 Step 5: Drive Traffic to Your Site

-You can even build an email list over time and then run a newsletter to inform subscribers about new content or affiliate deals.
+Another essential marketing idea is to build an email list over time and then run a newsletter to inform subscribers about new content or affiliate deals.

 For more ideas to drive traffic to your site, check out these 30+ marketing hacks for growing your traffic.

 Step 6: Convert Your Visitors